Quantum spin systems on infinite lattices: Ground states and thermal states

 The inequality follows because the Gibbs state minimizes the free energy.
-Hence we conclude that $-i \omega(U^*\delta(U)) \geq 0$.
+Hence the energy of the new state cannot be lower than the energy of the equilibrium state.
+By equation~\eqref{eq:energydifference} this is equivalent to $-i \omega(U^*\delta(U)) \geq 0$.
 This condition can be generalised to infinite systems in a straightforward way, leading to the condition of \emph{passivity}. \begin{definition} Let $(\alg{A}, \alpha)$ be a $C^*$-dynamical system with generator $\delta$.
 Suppose that $\omega$ is an invariant state.
-Then $\omega$ is said to be \emph{passive} if for all unitaries $U$ in the domain $D(\delta)$. \end{definition} Note that by definition ground states are passive.
+Then $\omega$ is said to be \emph{passive} if

+for all unitaries $U$ in the domain $D(\delta)$. \end{definition} Note that by definition ground states are passive.
 In a seminal work, Pusz and Woronowicz proved that in fact any KMS state is passive~\cite{MR0471796}.

 \begin{theorem}[Pusz-Woronowicz] Let $(\alg{A}, \alpha)$ be a $C^*$-dynamical system.
 Then every $\beta$-KMS state is passive. \end{theorem}

 The condition of passivity is related to the inability to let the equilibrium system perform work, as we will outline now.
 Consider dynamics $\alpha_t$ generated by some derivation $\delta$.
 At $t=0$ we start perturbing the dynamics.
 One can think of turning on a magnetic field, for example.
 We do this until some later time $T$, after which all perturbations are turned off again and we are back with the original dynamics.
 Mathematically this can be described as follows.
 At times $0 \leq t \leq T$, the dynamics is not generated by $\delta$ alone, but by